farcaster-project/RFCs/user-stories.md

  * The Arbitrating-Accordant blockchain identifier, e.g. BTC-XMR
  * The arbitrating blockchain asset amount
  * The accordant blockchain asset amount
- * The timelocks duration used during the swap
+ * The timelock durations used during the swap
  * The future maker swap role (Alice or Bob)

 ##### Maker public offer

-A maker public offer is a maker offer plus daemon parameters such as the onion service or other options how to connects to the daemon.
+A maker public offer is a maker offer plus daemon parameters, such as the onion service or other options detailing how to connect to the daemon.

 The maker public offer must be easily serializable and in a friendly sharing format.

 #### Taker

-A taker receives a public offer, visualize it and might accept it.
-If the taker wants to take the public offer he can try to connects to the maker and start the swap.
+A taker receives a public offer, visualizes it and might accept it.
+If the taker wants to take the public offer he can try to connect to the maker and start the swap.

-#### Results of negociation phase
+#### Results of negotiation phase

-The negociation is out of scope for this RFC but MUST result in:
+The negotiation is out of scope for this RFC but MUST result in:

- * Daemons connected to eachother
+ * Daemons connected to each other
  * Agreement on the following set of parameters
      * Blockchains used as an Arbitrating-Accordant asset pair, e.g. BTC-XMR
      * Amount exchanged of each assets, e.g. 200 XMR and 1.3 BTC